jhaygood86/mauborgne/docs/index.md

 ### Getting Mauborgne

 Mauborgne is available for elementary OS with a suggested retail price of $10.
-Users of other Flatpak-compatible operating systems can install it using [Flatpak](http://jhaygood86.github.io/mauborgne/mauborgne.flatpakref)
+Users of other Flatpak-compatible operating systems can install it from [Flathub](https://flathub.org/apps/details/io.github.jhaygood86.mauborgne).
+Please sponsor $10 if you enjoy the application

 ### Support or Contact